ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/8-performance-hacks-for-javascript/index.md

 This hack goes as follows: if you are removing an item from the DOM (e.g. a grid cell) but you know the parent of that item is also going to be removed (e.g. a grid row) then there is no need to remove the child items individually.

-So in ag-Grid, as rows are created, we use composition to build the complex structure into the DOM.
+So in AG Grid, as rows are created, we use composition to build the complex structure into the DOM.
 However when removing the rows, we do not remove the cells individually from the DOM, instead we remove the entire row in one quick DOM hit.

 ## Hack 5 - innerHTML where possible